 Daniel Hamin Go, cello

-25 year-old South Korean cellist Daniel Hamin Go, began his musical studies in Canada at the age of 12.
-Daniel studied with Julia Lichten and David Geber, Master of Music from the Hochschule für Musik Hanns Eisler in the class of Nicolas Altstaedt, and as a recipient of the Bicentenary Award and the Drake Calleja Trust Award, Daniel completed an Advanced Diploma at the Royal Academy of Music.
+Daniel received his Bachelor of Music at the Manhattan School of Music under the guidance of Julia Lichten and David Geber, Master of Music at the Hochschule für Musik Hanns Eisler in the class of Nicolas Altstaedt, and as a recipient of the Bicentenary Award and the Drake Calleja Trust Award, Daniel completed an Advanced Diploma at the Royal Academy of Music.